 To relieve pain, you can take some over-the-counter pain relievers, but more permanent solutions like physical therapy should be integrated into your routine.
 People with spinal stenosis tend to stay away from activity due to the pain related to standing and walking, but lack of exercise can lead to more problems.
 Depending on the severity of your spinal stenosis, your doctor may suggest surgery to relieve the pressure on your spine and nerves.

 People with conditions like scoliosis, kyphosis, and lordosis struggle with abnormal spine curvatures.
 These are congenital conditions that are often discovered during childhood or adolescence.
 Spinal abnormalities typically cause pain and posture issues because of pressure on the muscles, tendons, ligaments, and vertebrae.

 Depending on your age, the amount of curvature, and the type of condition, a combination of using a brace and attending physical therapy is used to straighten the spine.
 For severe cases — where the curve is 40 degrees or more — surgery is suggested such as spinal fusion or bone grafting.

-Spondylolisthesis occurs most often in young athletes — children and teenagers — although it may also occur due to the abnormal bone formation while in utero (known as congenital spondylolisthesis), or as you age, known as degenerative spondylolisthesis.
+Spondylolisthesis occurs most often in young athletes — children and teenagers — although it may also occur due to abnormal bone formation while in utero (known as congenital spondylolisthesis), or as you age, known as degenerative spondylolisthesis.
 It’s a disorder that causes loss of normal spinal structure and functionality.
-The location of the degeneration varies from person-to-person, but it typically causes the lower spine to slip out of place and pinch the nerves of your spinal column.
+The location of the degeneration varies from person to person, but it typically causes the lower spine to slip out of place and pinch the nerves of your spinal column.

-In addition to pain relief medications, ice and heat packs, and physical therapy, some doctors may also suggest manual manipulation to the vertebrae.
+In addition to pain relief medications, ice and heat packs, and physical therapy, some doctors may also suggest manual manipulation of the vertebrae.
 For severe conditions, surgery may be required.